To Heal and To Save

 In addition to basic nursing care and advocacy, John also offers spiritual counsel and healing.
 In one case, the client talked with John at length about her health issues.
 She had physical/medical issues, mental health issues, relationship issues, and spiritual issues.
 All of these issues were interconnected.
 John listened to her, bandaged her wound, and offered cold medicine for her sniffles.
 He also provided pastoral care and prayed with her.
 At the last minute, John felt moved to perform an anointing, an ancient ritual of spiritual healing.
 Later, both John and the client said to each other that they felt a tingling during the ritual and a strong sense of peace.
 They agreed that the Spirit was moving in that anointing.

 John recently took another client to a doctor’s appointment and advocated for the client during the visit.
 At the end of the visit, the doctor shook John’s hand and said, “I honestly think [this person] would be dead by now if it weren’t for you.”

 On March 10, 2016, the Sozo Health Ministry was recognized at Leadership Evansville’s annual Celebration of Leadership as the Project Award winner in the Health and Social Service category.
 We look ahead as we continue to support health and healing in our community.

 Rev. John Rich is the health minister for Sozo Health Ministry, Patchwork Central, guest blogging as part of the Disciples Care Exchange.
 In the Christian Church (Disciples of Christ), the ministries of health and social services have been core to our Disciples identity and faith.
-The National Benevolent Association (NBA) and Disciples Home Missions (DHM) collaborate to support a network of care providers - the Disciples Care Exchange.
-Learn more at www.nbacares.org/connect or contact email@example.com.
+The National Benevolent Association (NBA) supports a network of care providers - the Disciples Care Exchange.
+Learn more at www.nbacares.org/connect or contact firstname.lastname@example.org.